-Due to the new method of calculation, introduced by the FIM TECHNICAL COMMISSION in January 1978, short distance records made prior to this date are absolute.
+Due to the new method of calculation, introduced by the FIM Technical Commission in January 1978, short distance records made prior to this date are absolute.

-Consequently, these World records are definite and cannot be broken.
+Consequently, these World Records are definite and cannot be broken.
 They are included in a separate section of the World Records Book (1979 Publication) for historical purposes only.
-The Archives are published on: https://www.fim-moto.com/en/

-Sidecar World records registered from 1st January 1952 to 31st December 1963, were made under regulations which have since been modified.
+Sidecar World Records registered from 1 January 1952 to 31 December 1963 were made under regulations which have since been modified.
 At that time, no passenger or ballast was carried.